FDA head: Baby formula factory could reopen by next week

 “I am committed to getting back to you on specifics of what happened, I’m just not prepared to today,” Califf said.

-One point on which lawmakers and Califf agreed is that concentrated nature of the U.S. formula market makes it highly vulnerable to disruption.
+One point on which lawmakers and Califf agreed is that consolidation in the U.S. formula market makes it highly vulnerable to disruption.
 Just four companies produce an estimated 90% of U.S. formula, including Abbott, Gerber, Perrigo and Reckitt.
-Those companies also dominate federal contracts that provide about half of all U.S. formula through a program called WIC, for low-income mothers, children and babies.
+Those companies also dominate federal contracts that provide about half of all U.S. formula through a program called WIC, for low-income mothers, infants and children.

 Abbott shut its Michigan plant in February after FDA inspectors began investigating four bacterial infections in infants who had consumed formula from the plant.
+All four were hospitalized and two died.
 The first of those cases was reported to the FDA in September, but agency staff didn’t begin inspecting the facility until late January.

-Califf said earlier this week the agency’s investigation is ongoing and it hasn’t yet reached a conclusion on whether bacteria from the plant caused the infant infections.
+Califf said earlier this week that the agency hasn’t yet reached a conclusion on whether bacteria from the plant caused the infant infections.
 Abbott has said there is no direct evidence linking its products to the illnesses.

 The baby formula shortage is the first major crisis for Califf since returning to the FDA in February.
 He briefly led the agency under President Barack Obama and was tapped for the job again based on his past experience leading the sprawling agency, which regulates food, drugs, medical technology and tobacco.